Geology Home Page

 Soil pH is an extremely important factor in any kind of agriculture,

 gardening, or plant growth today.
-It affects the health and
+It affects the health and production rate of

 How acid or alkaline

-distilled water or milk, lower than 7 becoming increasingly more acidic, and higher
+such as distilled water or milk, lower than 7 becoming increasingly more acidic, and higher

 than seven becoming increasingly more alkaline.
-Because the equation uses
+Because the equation uses a logarithmic

 An aerial view of where soil has been displaced in the Grand Canyon.